Cargill Logo

 Cargill Logo History

 Cargill is not just a company but a diversified corporation with a long history.
 Throughout its entire existence, the brand has sought to develop and strengthen its position.
-He expanded the scope of activities, reorganized, and created new branches.
-As a result of the efforts, the company has become one of the best in the American market, occupying the first position in many ratings.
+It expanded the scope of activities, reorganized, and created new branches.
+As a result of its efforts, the company has become one of the best in the American market, ranking first in many ratings.

 The current status and achievements are also reflected in the visual concept.
-The brand has a unique, stylish logo that emphasizes the best sides.
-This is a terse strict picture, including the company’s name with a bright accent in the form of a leaf shape.
-The graphic element has a special meaning – it reflects the field of activity (agriculture).
+The brand has a unique, stylish logo that highlights its best features.
+This is a terse, strict picture, featuring the company’s name with a bright accent in the form of a leaf.
+The graphic element has a special meaning; it reflects the field of activity (agriculture).

 What is Cargill?

 Cargill is one of the largest American food corporations, privately owned by two families (McMillan and Cargill).
-The brand is a manufacturer of agricultural products and also sells various products.
+The brand is a manufacturer of agricultural products and also sells a range of other products.

 1865 – 1930